asyncapi/modelina/docs/Internal language.md

 It is important to understand the domain-specific language that describes the data models.
 It is what the input processors converts their inputs to, and the generators use to generate the output.

-These are also the data models developers can use to create their own models because they can provide a **raw data model** as input.
+It is also what developers can use to create their own models, since they can provide a **raw data model** as input.
 This way you can create your own custom data models that can be interpreted to any output language, with the full sweep of features the generators and presets support.
 See [Create your own models from the ground up, instead of a supported input](./advanced#create-your-own-models-from-the-ground-up-instead-of-a-supported-input)

 ## The basics and process